Negative gearing in Australia: Taxation

-In general, an investor can claim the loss on holding an investment property, reducing the investor's total taxable income accordingly.
-On the other hand, in some contexts, the investment losses are ignored, such as in the case of determining the thresholds for the Medicare levy surcharge, the private health insurance rebate, and in calculating the HELP Repayment Income, as well as other Centrelink income-tested allowances and benefits.
+An investor who incurs a net loss on an investment property may claim that loss as a deduction, reducing the investor's total taxable income.
+However, investment property losses are disregarded in certain calculations, including the thresholds for the Medicare levy surcharge, the private health insurance rebate, HELP Repayment Income, and various Centrelink income-tested allowances and benefits.

-In addition to the tax benefits of negative gearing, the investor typically would take into account the anticipated increase in the market value of the property and the tax treatment of capital gains under Australian law.
-For example, if the investor has held an investment property for more than twelve months, then only 50% of the capital gain is taxable.
+In addition to the deductibility of losses, investors typically factor in anticipated capital appreciation and the tax treatment of capital gains under Australian law.
+If an investor holds a property for more than twelve months before selling, only 50% of the resulting capital gain is included in taxable income.